Supercritical water oxidation: Commercial applications

 Several companies in the United States are now working to commercialize supercritical reactors to destroy hazardous wastes.
 Widespread commercial application of SCWO technology requires a reactor design capable of resisting fouling and corrosion under supercritical conditions.

 In Japan a number of commercial SCWO applications exist, among them one unit for treatment of halogenated waste built by Organo.
 In Korea two commercial size units have been built by Hanwha.

 In Europe, Chematur Engineering AB of Sweden commercialized the SCWO technology for treatment of spent chemical catalysts to recover the precious metal, the AquaCat process.
 The unit has been built for Johnson Matthey in the UK.
 It is the only commercial SCWO unit in Europe and with its capacity of 3000 l/h it is the largest SCWO unit in the world.
 Chematur's Super Critical Fluids technology was acquired by SCFI Group (Cork, Ireland) who are actively commercializing the Aqua Critox SCWO process for treatment of sludge, e.g. de-inking sludge and sewage sludge.
 Many long duration trials on these applications have been made and thanks to the high destruction efficiency of 99.9%+ the solid residue after the SCWO process is well suited for recycling – in the case of de-inking sludge as paper filler and in the case of sewage sludge as phosphorus and coagulant.
 SCFI Group operate a 250 l/h Aqua Critox demonstration plant in Cork, Ireland.

-Turbosystems Engineering (California, USA) is actively commercializing their patented transpiring wall SCWO reactor ("TWR") with a focus on renewable energy applications.